 Designed for adults, the free classes highlight practical, low-cost techniques for planning, planting, maintaining, and celebrating the harvest of a successful vegetable garden.
 Classes include onetime 2-hour sessions on vegetable gardening for beginners, container gardening, and an in depth 6-week course.
 Classes are taught both indoors and outdoors with hands-on activities.
 Teams of facilitators support participants as they learn to plan, plant and harvest garden produce – increasing participants’ access to fresh produce and improving overall food security.

 Seed to Supper FREE Classes

-Seed to Supper 6-week course: This 6-week course (2-hours per week, for six consecutive weeks) provides an in depth look at the following topics while supporting gardeners with the tools and confidence to successfully grow a garden on a budget.
+Seed to Supper 6-week course: This 6-week online course (1-hour per week, for six consecutive weeks) provides an in depth look at the following topics while supporting gardeners with the tools and confidence to successfully grow a garden on a budget.
 This is an introductory course for those who are interested in growing a vegetable garden but who might feel a little intimidated about where to start.